-13.14 - Payroll Deductions; Disputed Amounts
+13.12 - Payroll Deductions; Disputed Amounts

-Rent and utilities shall preferably be paid by payroll deduction.
-If a dispute between the State and a member develops concerning the unit's condition as provided for in the Landlord Tenants Act, payment shall continue and the State agrees to establish a separate account into which monthly rent shall be deposited until the dispute is resolved.
+Members are responsible for ensuring timely payment of rent and utilities.
+Such payments shall preferably be paid by payroll deduction.
+If a dispute between the State or their designee and a member develops concerning the unit's condition as provided for in Article 13.04, payment shall continue until the dispute is resolved or the member transfers to a different position.
 When a settlement is reached the disputed funds shall be disbursed appropriately.

-13.15 - Bunkhouse Rental Rates
+13.13 - Bunkhouse Rental Rates